What $100 Gets You in Myrtle Beach Golf

 How to Book Without Paying More Than You Should

 The rack rate is a starting point, not a commitment.
 Most courses in this market have multiple rate tiers depending on time of day, day of week, and how far out you're booking.
-The problem is that aggregator sites are not always showing you all of them, and some add their own fees on top.
+Aggregator sites are not always showing you all of them, and some add their own fees on top.

 SC Tee Times links directly to course booking pages.
 You see the rate, you click through to the course, you book.